Faiz0developer/my-portfolio/README.md

 'CODE' button will redirect you to the github,where I have push my code.

-Language : 'I use ReactJs' for this app and tailwind CSS for styling.
+Language : 'I use ReactJs' (A Javascript library) for this app and tailwind CSS for styling.

 This project will be updated time to time as I will gain more skills and make some more projects in future.